ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 00dbd492 AttributeError type object 'Color' has no attribute 'GREEN' 05a7bcf2 AttributeError type object 'Color' has no attribute 'YELLOW'
 ```

+I have fixed the execution of the code so on each execution the dsl is imported.
+This solves the problem
+that the dsl was being modified by some rogue solution.

 ## Results